Curt Swan: Early life and career

-Curt Swan, whose Swedish grandmother had shortened and Americanized the original family name of Svensson, was born in Minneapolis, the youngest of five children.
+Curt Swan was born in Minneapolis on February 17, 1920, the youngest of five children.
+Swan's Swedish grandmother had shortened and Americanized the original family name of Svensson.
 Father John Swan worked for the railroads; mother Leontine Jessie Hanson had worked in a local hospital.
 As a boy, Swan's given name – Douglas – was shortened to "Doug," and, disliking the phonetic similarity to "Dog," Swan thereafter reversed the order of his given names and went by "Curtis Douglas," rather than "Douglas Curtis."

 Having enlisted in Minnesota's National Guard's 135th Regiment, 34th Division in 1940, Swan was sent to Europe when the "federalized" division was shipped initially to Northern Ireland and Scotland.
 While his comrades in the 34th eventually went into combat in North Africa and Italy, Swan spent most of World War II working as an artist for the G.I. magazine Stars and Stripes.
 While at Stars and Stripes, Swan met writer France Herron, who eventually directed him to DC Comics.

 During this period Swan married the former Helene Brickley, whom he had met at a dance at Fort Dix, New Jersey, and who was stationed near him in Paris in 1944 as a Red Cross worker; they were married in Paris in April 1945.
 Shortly after returning to civilian life in 1945, he moved from Minnesota to New Jersey and began working for DC Comics.
 Apart from a few months of night classes at the Pratt Institute under the G.I.
 Bill, Swan was an entirely self-taught artist.
 After a stint on Boy Commandos he began to just pencil pages, leaving the inking to others.